espressif/esp-idf/docs/en/api-reference/storage/sdmmc.rst

     4. If the card is not used anymore, call the host driver function - e.g., :cpp:func:`sdmmc_host_deinit` - to disable the host peripheral and free the resources allocated by the driver.

-    Using API with eMMC chips
+    Using API with eMMC Chips
     ^^^^^^^^^^^^^^^^^^^^^^^^^

     From the protocol layer's perspective, eMMC memory chips behave exactly like SD memory cards.
 Even though eMMCs are chips and do not have a card form factor, the terminology for SD cards can still be applied to eMMC due to the similarity of the protocol (`sdmmc_card_t`, `sdmmc_card_init`).
 Note that eMMC chips cannot be used over SPI, which makes them incompatible with the SD SPI host driver.